tarwn/lessthandot-hugo/blogs/content/posts/2010-01-19-use-alter-table-alter-column-to-change-d.md

 1           Jan 18 2010  5:28PM                               bla
 2           Jan 18 2010  5:30PM                               bla</pre>

 Now we will add a column.
-The command to add a column is very similar to the one where you alter a column, the difference is that you don&#8217;t use the column keyword.
+The command to add a column is very similar to the one where you alter a column, the difference is that you don't use the column keyword.
 Below is a query that will add an int column with a default of 0

 sql
 alter table [TestTable] add  [SomeInt] int default 0 not null